 - Clicking on an icon allows you to view or update the item’s details.

-- The web map view and the Tree Survey or Asset Survey Android™ apps provide very easy ways of adding new items.
+- The web map view and the Tree Survey or Estate Survey Android™ apps provide very easy ways of adding new items.
 Simply click on the map and enter the information you have available.

 - Group of trees and hedges are shown as polygons, and can be reshaped as required.
 Trees can be re-positioned by simply dragging them to a new location.

 - Park/estate furniture can be shown as points, lines or polygon shapes.

 - Configure the icon colours by selecting which survey data field to use, and map the survey values to your choice of colours.
 For example: a simple Red/Orange/Green system for Condition, RiskCategory, WorkDue, etc.; or something more complex – you decide!

 The spreadsheet page allows you to search and sort your data using multiple criteria.
 For example:

 - “show me all trees on a particular site that need work doing on them”,